 I have published several peer-reviewed articles about cosmetic surgery and race.
 In a paper in Ethnic and Racial Studies, I show how ethnic-specific beauty standards have proliferated in the U.S. By contrast, another paper traces the emergence of a pan-ethnic “Asian” beauty ideal in multiethnic, Muslim-majority Malaysia, among other options.
 Different racial/ethnic identities and formations emerge in interaction between cosmetic surgeons and patients.
 Yet at international conferences and in the pages of journals, efforts to promote transnational exchange in cosmetic surgery have led to a sedimentation of a few racial types of patients, aesthetics, and techniques.
 This work suggests that under medical consumerism, racial categories may take on more salience, denoting aesthetic preferences as well as perceived bodily differences.

-In addition, I have brought qualitative research expertise to collaborations with plastic surgeons and clinical researchers, exploring how women of color experience life after mastectomy due to breast cancer.
+In addition, I have brought qualitative research expertise to collaborations with plastic surgeons and clinical researchers, exploring how women of color experience life after mastectomy due to breast cancer and how the history of plastic surgery, racial assimilation, and passing leaves a legacy for the present.

-I am Principal Investigator and social science lead on an ongoing National Science Foundation-funded project on Policy Design for Holding AI-Supported Systems Accountable.
-As society is becoming increasingly excited about and dependent on AI software systems, questions arise about how such software can be developed responsibly.
+This book and a series of articles were informed by a National Science Foundation-funded project on Policy Design for Holding AI-Supported Systems Accountable (2021-2025), for which I was PI and social science lead.
+As society has become increasingly excited about and dependent on AI software systems, questions arise about how such software can be developed responsibly, particularly in health contexts.
 In collaboration with an interdisciplinary team of researchers from computer science, public health/medicine, and biomedical engineering, I have written on how communication and concerns can be conveyed across the lines of computer science and social science, what actionable policy and guidance around transparency might look like (in line with current capabilities and techniques in explainable AI), and how analogues like informed consent in clinical communication yield insight into what information should be provided to end users about AI systems and for which purposes.
 The project facilitates interactions between policy makers and software engineers in understanding capabilities and societal expectations toward forming policy goals and connecting policy to specific quality-assurance obligations for regulatory purposes.

 In addition, using interviews with software developers, regulators, clinicians, and patients/users, as well as historical and technical analysis and experiments, we investigate how stakeholders weigh risks, benefits, and trust with regard to specific AI-supported software systems.
-And our team is currently conducting a controlled experiment on how differing requirements for transparency (and specifically, explainability) affect the explanations for black-boxed AI systems provided by software developers.
+And our team is conducting controlled experiments on how differing requirements for transparency (and specifically, explainability) affect the explanations for black-boxed AI systems provided by software developers.

 Past Projects

-I have contributed my qualitative research expertise and insights from my sociological research to collaborative work with plastic surgeons, dermatologists, and other clinicians.
+I have contributed my qualitative research expertise and insights from my sociological research in collaboration with computer scientists and clinicians like plastic surgeons and dermatologists.
 I have written about how online reviews diminish physician authority despite their largely positive content.
-In a study of patient attitudes toward the use of artificial intelligence (AI) in skin cancer screening, my collaborators and I found that patients were most receptive to AI-assistance in diagnosis within the context of a physician-patient relationship.
+In a study of patient attitudes toward the use of artificial intelligence (AI) in skin cancer screening, we found that patients were most receptive to AI-assistance in diagnosis within the context of a physician-patient relationship.

-I am part of a collaborative survey research project that examines public attitudes toward COVID-19 mitigation efforts in Southeast Asia, headed by Prof. Sulfikar Amir.
-Initial results suggest that despite the challenges posed by the ongoing pandemic in 2021, workers in the informal sector in Indonesia show higher social resilience relative to other socioeconomic groups.
+I was part of a collaborative survey research project that examines public attitudes toward COVID-19 mitigation efforts in Southeast Asia, headed by Prof. Sulfikar Amir.
+Results suggested that despite the challenges posed by the ongoing pandemic in 2021, workers in the informal sector in Indonesia show higher social resilience relative to other socioeconomic groups.